KMKnation/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The main work for me here is to provide a solution which works best for this problem statement with the use of AzureML.

-We have trained a <b>LogisticRegression</b> algorithm of Scikit-learn that has two hyperparams which can impact on the result of the model's performance.
-Hence, we used hyperdrive config method of AzureML to get which hyperparams works best for us.
+We have trained a <b>LogisticRegression</b> algorithm of Scikit-learn that has two hyperparams that can impact on the result of the model's performance.
+Thus, we used hyperdrive config method of AzureML to get what hyperparams works best for us.

 Also, we are not limited by using the LogisticRegression only.
-We have to explore diffrent alogorithms as well.
-To do that like one by one, it would take so much time and resource.
-Hence we used <b>AutoML</b> of AzureML to get best performing model for our problem.
+We also have to explore diffrent alogorithms.
+To do that like one by one, it would take so much time, resource and computational power.
+Hence we used <b>AutoML</b> of AzureML to get best performing model for our problem statement.

-Finally, By comparing all the results, we came to conclusion that <b>VotingEnsemble</b> algorithm works best for our problem statement compared to other algorithms.
+Finally, By comparing all the results, we came to conclusion that <b>VotingEnsemble</b> algorithm works best for our problem statement with <b>91.70%</b> accuracy compared to other algorithms.

 ## Scikit-learn Pipeline